 Instead, keep an eye out for the handful of companies that are actually interested in exploring the full potential of learning data analytics and reporting.
 The ideal learning platform would be one that offers you deep, detailed and actionable learning reports you could easily use to evaluate your efforts and improve the learning experience.

 - Social Learning Features: There is a wealth of research in the pedagogical world that indicates learners learn better when they learn together.
 And yet, not all online learning platforms explore the benefits and opportunities presented by peer-to-peer interactions and community learning.

 Consider looking at platforms that make Social Learning an integral part of their design and learning experience.
 Is the platform designed to promote learner interactions?
 Does it encourage learners to interact with each other in creative ways?
 Does it give you insights into learner discussions and how it impacts their engagement with your content?
-A platform that focuses on building a thriving learner community might just be the edge your learning program need.
+A platform that focuses on building a thriving learner community might just be the edge that your learning program need.

+Step 4.
 Choosing the Platform

 Finally, we’ve arrived at the deed itself—the choosing of the learning platform.
 Remember: if you’ve already taken stock of your requirements and explored the market, the choice becomes far simpler than if you go head-first into platform-hunting.

 At this point, you probably have a narrowed-down list of platform options that meet your criteria, fit your requirements and have a solid reputation in the market.
 You can now start getting into the nitty-gritty of what sets one of these apart from the other and, eventually, discover that rare gem in the rough you went looking for!

 Understandably, price is often top of mind when people go searching for the right learning platform.
 Budgets can be constrained, and resources can be limited.
 It’s no surprise that cost is a major deciding factor.